Strider64/Website-Development/README.md

 # main_website
 I am currently redesigning my main website using composer's autoload feature for the classes that I develop.
 I was using an autoloader that I found on the internet, but doing it this way is cleaner and more standardize with Github.

-Just have a composer.json file in this formart
+Just have a composer.json file in this format

 {
   "autoload": {